-Yating Lin carried out the model-data analysis and prepared the first manuscript, Gilles Ramstein contributed a lot to the paper's structure and content, Haibin Wu provided the reconstruction results from IVM and contributed the paper's structure and content.
-Raj Rani-Singh conducted the BIOME4 simulations.
-Ran Zhang carried out the simulation in CESM.
-Pascale Braconnot, Masa Kegeyama and Zhengtang Guo contributed great ideas on model-data comparison work.
-Qin Li and Yunli Luo provided pollen data.
+Author contributions.
+YL carried out the model-data analysis and prepared the first draft, GR contributed a lot to the paper's structure and content, and HW provided the reconstruction results from IVM and contributed the paper's structure and content.
+RRS conducted the BIOME4 simulations.
+RZ carried out the simulation in CESM.
+PB, MK and ZG contributed great ideas on model-data comparison work.
+QL and YL provided pollen data.
 All co-authors helped to improve the paper.

-Competing interest

-The authors declare no competing interests.
+Competing interests.
+The authors declare that they have no conflict of interest.

-Acknowledgements

-We acknowledge the Paleoclimate Modeling Intercomparison Project and World Climate Research Program's Working Group on Coupled Modelling, which is responsible for PMIP/CMIP, and we thank the climate modelling groups for producing and making available their model output.
+Acknowledgements.
+We acknowledge the Paleoclimate Modelling Intercomparison Project and World Climate Research Program's Working Group on Coupled Modelling, which is responsible for PMIP-CMIP, and we thank the climate modelling groups for producing and making available their model output.
 We are grateful to Marie-France Loutre, Patrick Bartlein and three anonymous reviewers for constructive comments.
-This research was funded by the National

-Basic Research Program of China (Grant no. 2016YFA0600504), the National Natural Science
+This research has been supported by the Sino-French Caiyuanpei Program, the Bairen Programs of the Chinese Academy of Sciences and the JPI-Belmont PACMEDY project (grant no. ANR-15-JCLI-0003-01).
+We also acknowledge Labex L-IPSL, funded by the French Agence Nationale de la Recherche (grant no. ANR-10-LABX-0018), for its support for the biome modelling based on the PMIP database.